naraesk/plasma-systemd/README.md

 * updates automatically if status changed externally
 * system units and user units (--user)

+### Prerequisite

+To work properly, you must be able to run `sudo systemctl` without password.
+Usually you can achieve this be editing `/etc/sudoers` with visudo.

 ### Installation

 1. mkdir biuld
 2. cd build
 3. cmake -DCMAKE_INSTALL_PREFIX=\`qtpaths --install-prefix\` -DCMAKE_BUILD_TYPE=Release -DLIB_INSTALL_DIR=lib -DKDE_INSTALL_USE_QT_SYS_PATHS=ON ../